Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 Requires Outlook and Word, at least version 2010.
 The script must run in the security context of the currently logged-on user.
 The script must run in PowerShell Full Language mode.
 Constrained Language mode is not supported, as some features such as BASE64 conversions are not available in this mode or require very slow workarounds.
 If you use AppLocker or a comparable solution, you may need to digitally sign the PowerShell script.
-The path to the signature template files (SignatureTemplatePath) must be accessible by the currently logged-on user.
+The paths to the template files (SignatureTemplatePath, OOFTemplatePath) must be accessible by the currently logged-on user.
 The template files must be at least readable for the currently logged-on user.
 # Parameters
 ## SignatureTemplatePath
 The parameter SignatureTemplatePath tells the script where signature template files are stored.